-• If the Volunteer is a minor, the consent form for minors must be completed and brought to this lab appointment.
-The parent /guardian would not need to be present if the Volunteer has a valid photo ID (driver's license, passport) and this form is signed and presented.
+- Initial lab visit (appointment needed): blood draw to check for immunity to measles, mumps, rubella and chicken pox, and TB exposure (approximately 10 minutes total). - If the Volunteer is a minor, the consent form for minors must be completed and brought to this lab appointment.
+The parent /guardian would not need to be present if the Volunteer has a valid photo ID (driver's license, passport).

-Depending on results, approval for volunteering will be sent directly to Volunteer Services.
-Note: If you are non-immune to one of the titers tested, you may need to get the vaccination on your own expense to be cleared to volunteer.
+Depending on results, approval for volunteering will be sent to directly to Volunteer Services.
+Note: If you are non-immune to one of the titers tested, you may need to get the vaccination, which is covered by Employee Health.
+If this occurs, you will be contacted by Employee Health.